-Since the width of a flow-subgraph of $G$ can be larger than the width of $G$, we use structural parameters to describe the class of DAGs whose flow-subgraphs' widths stay below a given threshold.
-The work~\cite{deligkas2017directed} has introduced the \textit{parallel-width} of a DAG $G$ in the context of d-minors as the largest minimal cut-set of $G$.
-Let $\gpc{c}$ be the DAG consisting of two nodes $s$ and $t$ and $c$ parallel edges $(s,t)$.
-They have shown that DAGs $G$ with $\pw{G} < c$ for a constant $c\in\N$ are the class of DAGs with forbidden d-minor $\gpc{c}$.
+Since the width of a flow-subgraph of a DAG $G$ can be larger than the width of $G$, we use a structural parameter to describe the class of DAGs whose flow-subgraphs' widths stay below a given threshold.
+It is the third parameter in this paper, and is connected to the previous two, the flow-width of $(G,f)$ and the width of $G$. \begin{definition}[\cite{deligkas2017directed}, Definition 12] The \textit{parallel-width} $\pw{G}$ of an $s$-$t$ DAG $G$ is the size of the largest minimal cut-set of $G$.
+That is, the size of a set $C \subseteq E$, such that every $s$-$t$ path crosses $C$, and in addition, for every $C' \subsetneq C$, there exists some $s$-$t$ path that avoids $C'$. \end{definition} Let $\gpc{c}$ be the DAG consisting of two nodes $s$ and $t$ and $c$ parallel edges $(s,t)$.
+Deligkas and Meir~\cite{deligkas2017directed} showed that it is $\mathsf{NP}$-hard to compute the parallel-width and that the class of DAGs $G$ with $\pw{G} < c$ for a constant $c\in\N$ are characterized by the forbidden d-minor $\gpc{c}$.
 The following lemma shows why it is relevant for the parity fixing algorithm.